-Tips from Marine Units: Training Your Team to Use ROVs for SAR
+Marine Unit Tips: Training Your Team to Use ROVs for SAR

-Rachel Doornekamp | July 15, 2020
+Rachel Doornekamp | November 2, 2021

+Search and recovery missions are dangerous for divers and time is critical.
+Submersible remotely operated vehicles or ROVs provide search and recovery teams with a safe and effective tool for the search and recovery of victims and/or evidence.
 Specializing in identifying targets of interest, victim and evidence recovery, and rapid search response, a Deep Trekker ROV can enhance and assist search and recovery teams.

 The easily transportable and deployable robots allow teams to work effectively in remote and difficult locations.
 In an industry as potentially dangerous as search and recovery, the assistance provided by an ROV keeps divers safe and out of precarious situations.